French as an Official Language

 Aside from France, the European countries where French is widely spoken include Belgium, Luxembourg, Monaco and Switzerland, all of which also recognize French as an official language.
 While French is an official language in these countries, each of these countries, aside from France and Monaco, also recognize other languages officially.
 For instance, Switzerland recognizes German, French, Italian and Romansch all as official languages.

 France was a major player in the European efforts to colonize Africa and certainly left its mark in many ways, including language.
-French is widely spoken, though it may not be recognized as the official language, in these African countries: Algeria, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Republic of the Congo, Ivory Coast, Djibouti, Equatorial Guinea, Gabon, Guinea, Madagascar, Mali, Mauritius, Morocco, Niger, Reunion, Rwanda, Senegal, Seychelles, Togo and Tunisia.
+French is widely spoken, though it may not be recognized as the official language, in many African countries.
+French speaking countries in Africa include: Algeria, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Republic of the Congo, Ivory Coast, Djibouti, Equatorial Guinea, Gabon, Guinea, Madagascar, Mali, Mauritius, Morocco, Niger, Reunion, Rwanda, Senegal, Seychelles, Togo and Tunisia.
 While French is widely spoken in these African countries, native languages are still commonly spoken by most of the population, along with other languages such as English and Dutch.

 The list of countries that speak French in the Americas and Caribbean include Canada, French Guiana, Guadeloupe, Haiti and Martinique.
 French Guiana, Guadeloupe and Martinique all recognize French as their official language, are formally governed by the Overseas Department of France and are considered non-sovereign.

 Countries in the Pacific Where French Is Spoken